How a KY-038 Sound Sensor works and how to Interface it with ESP32?

 Interface KY-038 Sound Sensor with ESP32

-Want to give your project the sense of sound!
-Then follow along because in this project we are interfacing a sound sensor to build some interesting projects with it.
-The KY-038 sound sensor we are using uses a condenser-type microphone to detect sound waves which give us a perfect balance of stability and reliability.
+Want to give your project a sense of sound!
+Then follow along because in this project, we are interfacing a sound sensor to build some interesting projects with it.
+The KY-038 sound sensor we are using uses a condenser-type microphone to detect sound waves, which gives us a perfect balance of stability and reliability.
 So in this article, we decided to interface a KY-038 sensor with ESP32 and build a simple decibel meter out of it.
-In the process, we will let you know how a sound sensor works, how to work with it, and the pros and cons of it, so without further ado let's get right into it.
-With few tweaks, this circuit can also be converted into Noise pollution detector, burglar alarm etc.
+In the process, we will let you know how a sound sensor works, how to work with it, and the pros and cons of it, so without further ado, let's get right into it.
+With a few tweaks, this circuit can also be converted into a Noise pollution detector, a burglar alarm, etc.

-The KY-038 sound sensor module has 4 pins VCC, GND, Digital Out, and Analog Out.
+The KY-038 sound sensor pinout has 4 pins: VCC, GND, Digital Out, and Analog Out.
 We can either use the AO pin as an output for analog reading or the DO pin as an output for digital readout.
 The Sound sensor pinout is as follows:

-DOUT is the Digital output pin of the board, low output indicates that no sound is detected by the sensor, and high indicates that the sensor has detected sound.
+DOUT is the Digital output pin of the board; a low output indicates that no sound is detected by the sensor, and a high output indicates that the sensor has detected sound.

 AOUT is the Analog output pin of the board that will give us an analog reading directly from the Sound sensor.

-The working of the sounds sensor module is very simple, the main component in this module is a condenser microphone.
+The working of the KY-038 sound sensor is very simple; the main component in this module is a condenser microphone.
 The microphone gives out only analog signals when a sound wave hits the diaphragm of the sensor.
-This analog signal gets processed by the op-amp and we get the digital output.
+This analog signal gets processed by the op-amp, and we get the digital output.

 As you can see from the image, a condenser microphone consists of two charged metal plates.
-The first plate is called the diaphragm and the second plate is the backplate of the microphone.
+The first plate is called the diaphragm, and the second plate is the backplate of the microphone.
 These two plates together form a capacitor.
-When a sound wave hits the diaphragm of the microphone the diaphragm starts to vibrate, and the distance between the two plates changes.
-The movement of the diaphragm and the change in spacing produces the electrical signal that corresponds to the sound picked up by the microphone and this signal then gets processed by the onboard op-amp.
-This module also has two built-in onboard LEDs, one of which lights up when power is applied to the board and the other one lights up when the incoming audio signal exceeds the threshold value set by the potentiometer.
+When a sound wave hits the diaphragm of the microphone, the diaphragm starts to vibrate, and the distance between the two plates changes.
+The movement of the diaphragm and the change in spacing produce the electrical signal that corresponds to the sound picked up by the microphone, and this signal then gets processed by the onboard op-amp.
+This module also has two built-in onboard LEDs, one of which lights up when power is applied to the board, and the other one lights up when the incoming audio signal exceeds the threshold value set by the potentiometer.

-We previously used sound sensor with Arduino to build Arduino Whistle Detector, Arduino based musical fountain and noise lever meter.
+We previously used a sound sensor with Arduino to build an Arduino Whistle Detector, an Arduino-based musical fountain and a noise level meter.

 Sound Sensor Module – Parts

-This sensor has three pins, two of which are power pins leveled VCC and GND and the other two are analog and digital pins shown in the diagram above.
+This sensor has three pins, two of which are power pins, levelled VCC and GND, and the other two are analog and digital pins shown in the diagram above.
 It has an onboard power LED and a signal LED.
-The power LED turns on when power is applied to the board and the signal LED turns on when the circuit is triggered.
+The power LED turns on when power is applied to the board, and the signal LED turns on when the circuit is triggered.
 This board also has a comparator Op-amp that is responsible for converting the incoming analog signal to a digital signal.
 We also have a sensitivity adjustment potentiometer; with that, we can adjust the sensitivity of the device.
 Last, we have the condenser microphone that is used to detect sound.
 All these together make the total Sound Sensor Module.

 Commonly Asked Questions about Sound Sensor Module

-Sound sensors can be used for security systems, often it works with speech recognition software where sound or speech is converted to text.
+Sound sensors can be used for security systems; often, they work with speech recognition software where sound or speech is converted to text.
 This is a faster approach compared to typing using a keyboard.

-This sensor is capable of determining noise levels within 100 dB or decibels at 3 kHz, and 6 kHz frequencies range, approximately.
+This sensor is capable of determining noise levels within 100 dB or decibels at 3 kHz and 6 kHz frequencies, approximately.

 You'll learn how to use the KY-038 sound detection sensor with Arduino.
 You can measure changes in the intensity of sound in an environment with the ADC of the Arduino.